llms.txt

 Internal Rule in Transfer Functions

-/// T: internal, can be called only in the module which defines the `T`.
+/// Internal: can only be called in the module that defines `T`.

 public fun transfer<T: key>(obj: T, recipient: address);